-The shareholders of the Company appointed KPMG as the Company's auditors for the year 2014.
+The shareholders of the Company appointed KPMG as the Company's auditors for the year 2015.
 KPMG is a leading Audit, Tax and Advisory firm in Oman and is a part of KPMG Lower Gulf that was established in 1974.
-KPMG in Oman employs more than 150 people, amongst whom are four Partners, five Directors and 20 Managers, including Omani nationals.
-KPMG is a global network of professional firms providing Audit, Tax and Advisory services.
-KPMG operates in 155 countries and has more than 162,000 people working in member firms around the world.
+KPMG in Oman employs more than 180 people, amongst whom are 4 Partners, 7 Directors and 21 Managers, including Omani nationals.
+KPMG is a global network of professional firms providing

+Audit, Tax and Advisory services.
+KPMG operates in over 150 countries and has around 174,000 people working in member firms around the world.
 The independent member firms of the KPMG network are affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.

 KPMG in Oman is accredited by the Capital Market Authority (CMA) to audit joint stock companies (SAOGs).
-During the year 2014, KPMG billed an amount of RO 20,180 breakup of which is as follows:
+Breakup of fee for the year 2015 is as follows: